cogentcore/core/README.md

 ## Rendering / SVG

+* still a gradient issue: see TestShapes6.svg -- inkscape and boxysvg disagree but clearly something wrong in current..

 * flowRoot in fig_vm_as_tug_of_war creates big black box
 * default join not looking right for some test cases -- getting white holes